jeff4/bionotes.github.io/_comp/gen-ai.md

 * 2/23 - more articles on history of BERT, transformers, MUM, etc.
 	* This 18 minute [YouTube video](https://youtu.be/wi0M2J4uE5I) by Mean Gene Hacks compares 3 LLMs that all have about 175 B parameters: OpenAI's GPT-3, BigScience's BLOOM, and Facebook's OPT-175
 * 2/24 - Today, [FB released LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) (Large Langauge Model Meta AI) in 4 sizes 7 billion parameters, 13 billion parameters, 33B parameters, and 65B parameters.
 Yann LeCun claims that LLaMa-13B outperforms GPT-3 (even though the latter has 175B).
 And LLaMA-65B is competitive with the best models like Chinchilla70B and PaLM-540B.
 * 2/26 - Mt.
-AI / volcanic island / infiinite skycraper.
+AI / volcanic island / infinite skycraper.
 Elevators vs. Staircases
 * 3/01 - Links on BERT and AI
 	* From Weights and Biases.
 [An Introduction to BERT and How to Use It](https://wandb.ai/mukilan/BERT_Sentiment_Analysis/reports/An-Introduction-to-BERT-And-How-To-Use-It--VmlldzoyNTIyOTA1) by Mukilan Krishnakumar.
 Good simple diagrams here.
 	* [Transformers Explained, Understanding the Model Behind GPT-3, BERT, and T5](https://daleonai.com/transformers-explained) from May 2021.
 Gets quite detailed with the math etc.